Homeland in Polk County, Florida — The American South (South Atlantic)

 Regarding Homeland School.
 The main portion of the wooden schoolhouse opened in 1878 under the name "Bethel Academy" to educate children in and around the town of Bethel, as Homeland was originally known.
 Student enrollment quickly grew from five to 60, and within ten years stood at 75.
 To accommodate growth, the original structure saw a room added in 1888; while in 1910, a large addition was constructed to give the building its current L-shape.
 Classes continued to be held at the Homeland School until 1956.

 After the school's closure, the building was maintained for the purpose of establishing a museum/historical park to preserve the early history of Polk County and demonstrate how the area's pioneer settlers lived.
 Official progress was made in 1985, when the Polk County School Board deeded the building and surrounding land to the Board of County Commissioners for the purpose of establishing the Homeland Heritage Park.
 The five-acre park contains five historical buildings, of which only the school is original to the property.
-The remaining buildings were relocated to the site from various parts
+The remaining buildings were relocated to the site

 Today, as a function of the park, the Homeland School building is regularly home to educational programs geared toward elementary grades and adults, as well as community-wide historical festivals and cultural events.